sivakumar6678/sivakumar6678/README.md

 ## About Me

-I am a proactive Computer Science Engineering student currently in my third year at JNTUA College of Engineering, Kalikiri, with a solid foundation from Government Polytechnic, Obulavaripalli, Kadapa district.
+I am a proactive Computer Science Engineering with recent graduate with 76%  JNTUA College of Engineering, Kalikiri, with a solid foundation from Government Polytechnic, Obulavaripalli, Kadapa district.
 Despite the challenges posed by the pandemic, I have consistently pursued self-improvement and technical growth.

 As a full stack web developer, I have hands-on experience across the development stack, from frontend to backend, and a strong commitment to building user-centric, scalable applications.
 I thrive in collaborative environments and am passionate about leveraging technology to drive innovation and efficiency.